meteor/galaxy-docs/content/support.md

 Galaxy support is dedicated to resolving Galaxy-specific issues and troubleshooting cases where Galaxy's performance may be at fault.
 If you surface a bug in Meteor or Galaxy that prevents deployment, or uncover a problem or performance issue with Galaxy as a whole, Galaxy support will work to resolve this.

 While we strive for "best effort" with regard to non-deployment questions pertaining to Meteor, third-party packages and other topics, they are not an officially supported Galaxy subject matter area.
-Note that Galaxy support does not provide code-level review.
+Galaxy support does not provide code-level review.

 If you would like expert assistance with your Meteor question, consider a subscription to [Meteor Developer Support](#developer).

-Alternatively, you may also want to consider using <a href="http://github.com/meteor/meteor/issues/">GitHub</a> or the <a href="https://forums.meteor.com/">forums</a>.
+Alternatively, consider using <a href="http://github.com/meteor/meteor/issues/">GitHub</a> or the <a href="https://forums.meteor.com/">forums</a>.
 GitHub is excellent for tracking issues, while the forums are provided for community use concerning any kind of issue.

 <h3 id="Enhanced Galaxy Support Options">Enhanced Galaxy Support Options</h3>